Are your pork chops on ice? On average, an American eats about 1.5 pounds of pork each week.

 Pork chops take 2 minutes to thaw on one side and 5 minutes at most in a microwave.
 Microwaving makes defrosting easy, safe, and quick than any other way.

-As earlier mentioned, the variation of time will highly depend on:
+As mentioned earlier, the variation of time will highly depend on the following:

 - brand and model (type of microwave)